MichielBbal/snoring_sound_sensor/README.md

 What could be possible next steps?
  - Train a sensor with an accelerometer to detect your sleeping position (back, belly or side) or do this with an image classfier on a infrared webcam.
  - Combine the snoring data with data from your Oura Ring (https://ouraring.com/)
- - Get haptic feedback when snoring using the Neosensory Buzz (https://neosensory.com/)
+ - Get "haptic feedback" when snoring using the Neosensory Buzz (https://neosensory.com/)